Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Experiments and Results

 \subsection{Comparison with state-of-the-arts}

-In this section, we conduct an evaluation of semantic and height change detection to explore how these two tasks influence each other.
+In this section, we evaluate semantic and height change detection to explore how these two tasks influence each other.
 Note that semantic change detection refers to multi-class 2D change detection in our context.
 The model operates in a multitask situation when performing joint semantic and height change detection.
-Otherwise, it is in a single-task setting.
+Otherwise, it is in a single-task setting {when addressing only one of these tasks}.

 \textbf{Semantic change detection}.
-As shown in Table \ref{table-semantic}, our method achieves competitive semantic results in both single-task and multitask settings.
+In Table \ref{table-semantic}, our method achieves competitive semantic results {across} both single-task and multitask settings.
 Specifically, by employing a single semantic change detection branch, we achieve close results to ChangeFormer with only half the model complexity.
-Besides that, the model with the largest number of parameters (ChangeFormer) and highest computational cost (P2VNet) achieved the second and third best places.
+Besides that, the model with the largest number of parameters (ChangeFormer) and highest computational cost (P2VNet) achieved the second and third best results, respectively.
 When augmented with our consistency-enhanced height prediction branch, the metric numbers exhibit continued improvement.
-On the contrary, the other methods that attached to the height change detection branch without consistency constraint, show a notable degradation.
-It implies that the added height change detection branch hinders the learning of semantic branch, where a similar phenomenon is also observed in prior works \cite{zhu2020edge,liu2021conflict}.
+On the contrary, the other methods that attached to the height change detection branch without consistency constraint, show a notable degradation. {This suggests} that the added height change detection branch hinders the learning of the semantic branch, where a similar phenomenon is also observed in prior works \cite{zhu2020edge,liu2021conflict}.
 Different optimization objectives among multiple tasks can lead to potential mutual interference during feature optimization.
 With the help of the consistency constraint, our method prevents performance degradation due to interference from the height change detection branch.